Anywhere but Here (film): Production

 Mona Simpson's novel Anywhere but Here was first optioned by Disney in the late 1980s and envisioned as a star vehicle for Meryl Streep, but Streep chose to do Postcards from the Edge instead and the adaptation did not materialize.
 The project stalled for nearly a decade until 20th Century Fox revived it and cast Susan Sarandon as the lead.
 Natalie Portman became attached to star as the co-lead and left her role on Broadway's The Diary of Anne Frank to commit to the film.
 However, Portman, who was then 17, said she would not do the film if it required her to do a love scene with nudity.
 Sarandon, who had co-star approval, made Portman's casting a condition of her own participation.
-Alvin Sargent did a rewrite of the scene, enabling Portman’s involvement.
+Alvin Sargent did a rewrite of the scene, enabling Portman's involvement.

 Director Wayne Wang initially kept some of the book's darker elements in the film, such as a suggestion of domestic abuse.
 Test audiences reacted negatively to this version, so Wang and Sargent went with a version that softened the dynamics of Adele and Ann's relationship.

 The film was primarily shot in Los Angeles locations, including Beverly Hills High School, the Beverly Hills Hotel, LAX Airport, and Westwood Village.

 Release

-Anywhere But Here was initially slated for a spring of 1999 release, but Fox deemed the film was not ready for release until that September.
+Anywhere But Here was slated for a spring of 1999 release, but Fox deemed the film not ready for release until that September.
 Fox then set an October 22 release date, which ultimately changed to November 12.